nikhiljangid120/react-practice/useState Hook/README.md

-# Here I will tell you about the useState hook which is teh starting point of React Hooks!
+# Here I will tell you about the useState hook which is the starting point of React Hooks!